mandoolala/Projectia/README.md

 # Projectia

-Implementation of the concept of gamifying GitHub.
+Implementation of the concept of gamifying GitHub projects.

 Built using Vue.js and Bootstrap-Vue

 ## Main Features

-- Grow your own garden with GitHub collaborators!
-(Data won't persist right now)
+- Grow your own garden with GitHub collaborators! (data won't persist right now)
 - Collect various plants by making pull requests (currently only 3 kinds of plants)
-- Synchronized pull requests from your GitHub repository (currently connected with mock-up GitHub included)
+- Synchronized pull requests from your GitHub repository (currently connected with mock-up GitHub which is included in the app)

 ## Code Structure